Can't find the term you want? Send us an email at email@example.com.

 A graphic representation of output combinations that can be produced given an economy's available resources and technology.

 The maximum output an economy can produce with the current level of available resources.

-The natural resources, human resources and capital resources used to make goods and services.
+The natural, human, and capital resources used to make goods and services.
 Also known as factors of production.

 The ratio of output per worker per unit of time.